guettli/frow--fragments-over-the-wire/README.md

 If you internet page is just a digital business card, you don't need dynmic content.
 Even for blogs with up to some new pages per week you don't need an interactive solution.

-SSG (static site generators) work for readonly access.
-In this case it does not matter much if you use a SPA or if you use several pages.
+SSG (static site generators) are great for readonly pages.
+In this case it does not matter much if you use a SPA or if you create several pages.

 # SPA with "HTML over the wire"